danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Format the results

-The JSON response we have received back from the Dictionary API is formatted in a single line and in not a very readable state.
+The JSON response we have received back from the Dictionary API is formatted into a single line and is not easy to read.
 When using curl there are several options available to format the results.

-If you are using a Mac or certain Linux distributions, using the `json_pp` utility is one formatting option.
+For Mac or certain Linux distributions, using the `json_pp` utility is one formatting option.
 ```
 curl --request GET https://api.dictionaryapi.dev/api/v2/entries/en/quintessence | json_pp
 ```

-If you have [Python](https://www.python.org/downloads/) installed on your machine you can use its [JSON utility](https://docs.python.org/3/library/json.html#module-json.tool) to format the response.
+If [Python](https://www.python.org/downloads/) is installed on your machine, you can use its [JSON utility](https://docs.python.org/3/library/json.html#module-json.tool) to format the response.
 ```
 curl --request GET https://api.dictionaryapi.dev/api/v2/entries/en/quintessence | python -m json.tool